ianilam/note_collab_p2p_project/README.md

 `::syncnote()`: obtain most updated version of note from Facilitator
 `::lecturenote()`: retrieve the lecture note the Professor uploaded from the Cloud database

-To disconnect from the application, the user just type `Ctrl+C` in their terminal to disconnect from the network.
+To disconnect from the application, the user just type `Ctrl+C` in their terminal to disconnect from the network and terminate the process.

 ## Example Run